Cost of living

 A more affordable alternative to education

 It’s natural to be concerned about leaving university with a mound of student debt, especially with so much talk recently about the cost of living crisis.
-No one wants to start their career having to pay back large chunks of money on debt.
+No one wants to start their career having to allocate chunks of their new income to cover debt.
+So, how about considering studying online as a more cost effective way to gain your degree?

 Five reasons